 Which Stars are Associated with the Puma Future?

 Ever since its reinvention in December 2020, the Future has Neymar as the face of the silo.
-But he is not alone, having the likes of James Maddison, Luis Suarez, and Thiago Silva joining him in promoting the Puma boot on the pitch.
-Women football stars Ingrid Engen and Fridolina Rolfö are also all-in with the Puma silo.
+But he is not alone, having the likes of Jack Grealish, James Maddison and Thiago Silva joining him in promoting the Puma boot on the pitch.
+Women football stars Laia Aleixandri López and Julia Grosso are also all-in with the Puma silo.

 Puma names the generation and tier level of their boots similar to that of Nike, using terms instead of numbers like the ones in adidas.
 The naming system is also streamlined with the Puma Ultra boots.

 The Puma Future Ultimate boots are headlined by Neymar Jr. just like their football star.
 It is a boot centred on the concept of agility.
-If you find the collar as a little bit high for your liking, you can check out this low-cut model instead:
+If you find the collar as a little bit high for your liking, you can check out the low-cut model instead.

 Puma make their Future Ultimate with women’s feet in mind & you can get them to suit the female foot shape and size.